We're here to help.

 You react to your life experiences with both external and internal reactions.
 Your external reactions are the responses everyone can see.
 These include your actions, words and nonverbal cues.
 Your internal reactions are the responses you have inside your brain.
 These responses come from your values, beliefs and identity.
 Your life experiences impact these internal responses and develop thought patterns and reactions that come automatically to you.

 These automatic responses can cause your external responses.
 Sometimes your mind assumes that your life experiences are happening outside your control, it might cause you to act defensively by producing automatic responses.
-When you become aware of your automatic responses, you can control them instead of them influencing you too much.1
+By becoming aware of your automatic responses, you may gain more control over them and reduce their influence on you.

 You can take control of your automatic responses by analyzing why they happen and what they mean.
 When an event takes place, your mind puts it through multiple filters, going all the way back to childhood to be more inclusive of all life experience.
 These assumptions are incomplete and often not true.
 Accepting this is essential to a becoming conscious leader.